 Autumn 2023 Linguistics Newsletter

 As the 2023-2024 academic year approaches, I would like to reflect on our accomplishments in 2022-2023 and welcome all the faculty, staff, and students back to campus for another exciting year.
 A special welcome to our new graduate students: 6 PhD students and 49 CLMS students, and to all our new and returning undergraduate majors and minors in linguistics as well as our new and returning ASL minors.
-We finished last academic year with another successful in-person graduation ceremony, with one… Read more
+We finished last academic year with another successful in-person graduation ceremony,… Read more

 In 2022-2023 the department awarded 53 Bachelor of Arts degrees, 42 Master of Science degrees and 1 Doctor of Philosophy degree.
 Congratulations to all of our graduates!
 We were delighted to celebrate your successes during our June commencement ceremony.
 We were also delighted to welcome back Chia-Hui Huang (2003 PhD) as our commencement speaker.
 Chia-Hui distinguished herself both in academia, during her time at the University of Washington and the University of Pittsburgh, and in her… Read more